 During group retreats, you are welcome to participate in the group retreat schedule as your work allows.

 You commit to staying with us for a minimum of two weeks, up to a maximum of three months.
+There is a maximum period of 4 weeks for your first time on work retreat at Gaia House.
 Work retreats start and finish on a Sunday.Who can apply for a work retreat?